a5ob7r/tmux-cz/README.md

 set @TMUX_CZ_RIGHT_SUBSEPARATOR '|'
 ```

-### Information Area Elements
+### Status Line Elements

-These options define elements for each information area as a virtual array user option of Tmux.
+These options define elements for each status line components as a virtual array user option of Tmux.

 Tmux doesn't support to define user options with an array type.
 Instead, this theme treats a collection of plain user options as an array user option using a variable name format convention.